lovrosdu/klor/doc/04-deployment.md

 - `Buyer` sends its decision to `Seller`, along with an address if necessary,
 - `Seller` receives the decision and possibly ships the book to the `Buyer`.

-Before we show the choreography in Klor, assume we model the problem using the following:
+Assume we model the problem in Clojure using the following:

 - `order` is a map `{:title <string> :budget <number> :address <string>}`,
 - `catalogue` is a map `{<string> <number>}` mapping book names to their prices,
 - `ship!` is a side effectful function that given the address executes the book shipment.

-Putting it all together, we might end up with the following:
+Putting it all together, here's how the choreography might look like in Klor:

 ```clojure
 (defn ship! [address]